Don’t Renovate Your Small Kitchen in Melbourne Without These 2026 Space-Saving Trends

 Choose Materials That Pop Without Clutter

 Go for materials that create contrast without overwhelming the eye.
-Fluted cabinet fronts, slimline quartz benchtops, and matte stone or mirror splashbacks are trending for 2025.
+Fluted cabinet fronts, slimline quartz benchtops, and matte stone or mirror splashbacks are trending across Melbourne kitchens in 2026.
 They add texture and luxury without taking up space.

 Natural timber paired with soft brass handles brings a contemporary yet timeless vibe to Melbourne kitchens.
 Reclaimed or eco-friendly materials sourced locally add personality while keeping your renovation sustainable.